Agatha Sangma: Early and education

-Education

-She received her LLB degree from Pune University and later joined the bar in Delhi High Court.
-She did her master's degree in environmental management at the University of Nottingham, UK.
+Agatha Sangma was born in New Delhi to P. A. Sangma, the former speaker of the Lok Sabha, and Soradini K. Sangma.
+She was brought up in West Garo Hills, Meghalaya.
+Sangma received her LLB degree from Pune University and later joined the bar in Delhi High Court.
+She earned her master's degree in environmental management at the University of Nottingham, UK.

 Career

 Sangma was first elected to the 14th Lok Sabha in a by-election in May 2008, after her father P.A.
 Sangma resigned from the seat to enter state politics.
 Later she was re elected to 15th Lok Sabha.
 At age 29, Sangma is the youngest Member of Parliament ever to be appointed Union Minister in Government of India till date.

 Sangma was Minister of State for Rural development.
 She resigned from this post during the cabinet reshuffle in October 2012.

 It was reported in November 2017 that she would contest the 2018 Meghalaya legislative assembly election on a National People's Party (NPP) ticket.
 She contested from the South Tura constituency and polled 6,499 votes winning the seat.
 But she submitted her resignation as member of the House in an attempt to pave way for her brother to contest the bypoll from her constituency.